-At this point we have tracked many different types of events.
-We have regular page views, downloads, outlinks, custom events and others.
+At this point we have tracked lots of various typose of events.
+We have regular page views, we have downloads, outlinks, custom events and others.
 Above them all there's one more event type we can track: a conversion.
 And goal tracking is about tracking conversions.
-If you can point out parts of your website/application more important from your business perspective, you could define those parts as goals.
+If you can point out parts of your website/application more important from your bisness perspective, you could define those parts as goals.
 Visiting a specific landing page, submitting a contact form, downloading a PDF file with your product manual - these are popular examples of goal definitions.
 You can even define a goal based on the custom event you are tracking.

-If a goal with automatic tracking is defined in Analytics, every time an events matching the goal's definition is tracked, we create an additional conversion event and save it along the original event.
+Once the goal is defined, every time a tracked event fits its definition, an additional conversion event will be created.
 We call this procedure an "automatic conversion".